uktrade/directory-cms/README.md

 Signed cookies are used as the session backend to avoid using a database.
 We therefore must avoid storing non-trivial data in the session, because the browser will be exposed to the data.

+## Image storage

+Pages and images can be copied "upstream" from one environment to another.
+To facilitate this a single S3 bucket is used by all environments.
+A constraint of this approach is the bucket is immutable insofar as images can be uploaded but not deleted or changed.

 ## Page auto-translations

 Google Translate is used to automatically translate pages.
 To facilitate the authentication with Google, ask a colleague to share the Google authentication key file with you, then transpose the values from the keyfile to env vars on your machine: